ryanpcmcquen/ryanpcmcquen.github.io/_posts/2016-05-21-a-fast-flatmap-for-node.md

 })();
 </script>

-You can also write 'Notebooks' in Tonic.
+You can also write 'Notebooks' in RunKit.
 This is an excellent way to document and explain your code with usable and editable examples.
 Think of it as a combination of [Hackpad](https://hackpad.com/) and [repl.it](https://repl.it/), two of my favorite tools.

 As for the `flatMap`, I noticed that some of the npm `flatMap`'s did not seem very modern.
 Also, speed can vary wildly depending on the implementation.
 So go get your `monad` on!